-From the moment it arrived in Europe, the pineapple sparked enthusiasm.
+As soon as it arrived in Europe, pineapple became hugely popular.
 Its exotic shape and unique taste made it a symbol of wealth and prestige.
 Explorers and navigators transported it around the world, contributing to its spread and popularity.
-It was eaten fresh, canned, or preserved.
+It is eaten fresh, canned, or candied.

 In the 18th century, pineapple cultivation developed in the French, Spanish, and Portuguese tropical colonies.
 The fruit became more accessible and began to gain popularity in Europe.